jarkman/makevember-23-heat-staking/README.md

 https://emergent.unpythonic.net/01612362040

-As an assembly technique for 3D printa, it has a lot to recommend it:
+As an assembly technique for 3D prints, it has a lot to recommend it:

 * Quick
 * Cheap